Okeoma/NLP-Product/README.md

 ## Goals of Analysis
 **The aim of the Analysis are as follows:**

-- To explore the dataset in order to gain insights on the relationships between the feature variable'text' and the outcome variable 'label' of the dataset and draw inferences.
+- To explore the dataset in order to gain insights on the relationships between the feature variable - 'text' and the outcome variable - 'label' of the dataset and draw inferences.
 - To investigate the size of the dataset to ascertain the amount of the dataset required and to decide the amount of data that should be dropped or be used for further analysis.
 - Apply two major Supervised Machine Learning methods for transformers employed for Sentiment Analysis (“distilbert-base-cased” and “bert-base-cased”) on the selected dataset to give a clearer picture for predicting the sentiment of a text if is is POSITIVE or NEGATIVE.
 - Use Confusion matrix and Accuracy scores to confirm the effectiveness of the models.